-A root canal is a space inside the tooth that travels down the length of the root to the tip.
+A root canal is the space inside the tooth that travels down the length of the root to the tip.
 Human teeth usually have from one to four canals depending on the anatomy of the tooth.
-Damage or infection to the nerve of the tooth that originates from the pulp chamber results in aches, pains, and the need for root canal therapy.
+A damage or infection to the nerve of the tooth that originates from the pulp chamber results in aches, pains and the need in root canal therapy.

 What can be a cause of a root canal?

 - Tooth decay – tooth decay may invade the tooth and infect it.

 - Trauma – the nerve can get exposed from the chipped or broken tooth.